GoogleChrome/web.dev/src/site/content/en/blog/compat2021-holiday-update/index.md

 `flex-basis: content` is now on its way to all browsers, with implementations landing in [Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=470421) and [WebKit](https://trac.webkit.org/changeset/284440/webkit).
-(The `content` value was already supported by Firefox.)
+(The `content` value was already supported by Gecko.)

-In Chromium, an [issue with flexbox sizing](https://bugs.chromium.org/p/chromium/issues/detail?id=961902) is fixed, matching the spec and Firefox’s behavior.
+In Chromium, an [issue with flexbox sizing](https://bugs.chromium.org/p/chromium/issues/detail?id=961902) is fixed, matching the spec and Gecko’s behavior.
 And in Gecko, several [issues affecting Compat 2021](https://bugzilla.mozilla.org/show_bug.cgi?id=1700745) are fixed, including an [issue with percentage height on flex items](https://bugzilla.mozilla.org/show_bug.cgi?id=1611303).
 Finally, in WebKit, support for more alignment property values ([left, right](https://trac.webkit.org/changeset/282078/webkit),